The Essential Guide to Bail and Personal Bonds in Singapore

 What is bail?

 Bail is the temporary release of an accused person from remand while awaiting trial.
 When an accused is released on bail, one or more persons (known as a surety, or bailor) must execute a bond for a sum of money to ensure the accused’s attendance in court.

 If the accused is offered release from remand upon signing a personal bond, this means that the accused himself will have to execute the bond for a sum of money in order to be released.
 The accused will not be able to have third-parties act as his surety.

 When Can a Person be Released on Bail or Personal Bond?
 Bailable and Non-Bailable Offences

 Offences are classified into bailable and non-bailable offences.

-In summary, an accused is generally entitled to be released on bail and/or personal bond if he has been accused of committing with a bailable offence.
+- For bailable offences, the accused is generally entitled to be released on bail and/or personal bond.

-On the other hand, the police or the court has the discretion to decide whether to release an accused on bail or personal bond if he has been accused of committing a non-bailable offence.
+- For non-bailable offences, the police or the court has the discretion to decide whether to release an accused on bail or personal bond.

 However, regardless of whether an offence is bailable or non-bailable, accused persons will not be able to be released on bail and/or personal bond if the offence is punishable with death or life imprisonment.